WuTheFWasThat/redux-saga/docs/api/README.md

 #### Notes

-The middleware will perform a call `fn(...arg, cb)`.
-The `cb` is a callback passed by the middleware to `fn`.
-If `fn` terminates normally, it must call `cb(null, result)` to notify the middleware of a successful result.
-If `fn` encounters some error, then it must call `cb(error)` in order to notify the middleware that an error has occurred.
+The saga runner will perform a call `fn(...arg, cb)`.
+The `cb` is a callback passed by the saga runner to `fn`.
+If `fn` terminates normally, it must call `cb(null, result)` to notify thesaga runner of a successful result.
+If `fn` encounters some error, then it must call `cb(error)` in order to notify the saga runner that an error has occurred.

-The middleware remains suspended until `fn` terminates.
+The saga runner remains suspended until `fn` terminates.

 ### `cps([context, fn], ...args)`